Why Do You Pee More When Losing Weight? (Explained!)

 Increased Metabolism Equals Increased Waste Production

-Firstly, you can relax, as in the vast majority of cases having to pee more while losing weight is perfectly normal.
+Firstly, you can relax, as in the vast majority of cases peeing more while losing weight is perfectly normal.

 In fact, you could almost view your excessive need to pee as a good thing.